cgod720/nextLesson/README.md

 export default Index;
 ```

-Now try running `npm run dev` again!
+Now try running `npm run dev` again.
+Go to `localhost:3000` in the browser.
 What do you see?
-You've got your first NEXT.js app running!